prebid/prebid.github.io/dev-docs/faq.md

 ## How does Prebid support privacy regulations?

 Prebid understands that publishers are under increasing pressure to respond and adapt to privacy regulations.
-For instance, an increasing number of laws require specific disclosures around and ability to opt out of targeted advertising activities as well as “sales” of consumer data.
+For instance, an increasing number of laws (including California’s CPRA and laws in Colorado, Virginia, Connecticut, and Utah) already require, or will require in 2023, specific disclosures around and ability to opt out of targeted advertising activities as well as “sales” of consumer data.
 While we cannot give legal advice, we do provide a toolkit that supports publishers in their efforts to comply with the laws that apply to them.
 If there’s a tool you need that you don’t see listed below, please do open an issue in the appropriate repository ([PBJS](https://github.com/prebid/Prebid.js/issues), [PBS](https://github.com/prebid/prebid-server/issues), [SDK](https://github.com/prebid/prebid-mobile-ios/issues)).

-To get started,:first talk to your lawyers to determine your legal obligations.
+To get started, first talk to your lawyers to determine your legal obligations.
 You might, for instance, want to run a Consent Management Platform (CMP) that allows consumers to opt into or out of certain practices when your users are in privacy-sensitive jurisdictions.

 After you’ve determined your legal obligations, consider the tools Prebid makes available to publishers so that their pages can determine what actions are needed based on their interpretation of the user’s actions and the company’s policies: